elotl/GenAI-infra-stack/dockers/llm.vdb.service/README.md

 ```

 ## Run tests
-Also install in your venv requirements-dev.tx and call
+Also install in your venv requirements-dev.txt and call
 ```shell
 uv run pytest
 ```